 - Facebook Suggested Actions To Take Now:

 - Update to the latest Facebook SDK.
-It is not required for advertisers to run app ads on iOS 14.0.
-However, they recommend as a best practice that you update to the newest version of the Facebook SDK.
-This is done to integrate the latest features and performance improvements.
-Version 8.0 is expected to be released in the coming weeks.
+Advertisers are not required to run app ads on iOS 14.0.
+However, we recommend as a best practice to update to the newest version of the Facebook SDK.
+This will integrate the latest features and performance improvements.
+Version 8.0 will be released in the coming weeks.

-- Update to the latest Audience Network SDK (v 6.1) when it is released (expected in October).
+- Update to the latest Audience Network SDK (v 6.1) when it is released in October.
 This update is not required for advertisers to run app ads on iOS 14.0.
 But, updating will ensure they have the latest SDK features and performance improvements.

-- If you work with a Mobile Measurement Partner (MMP), we recommend you check in with your MMP on specific requirements you may have to run app ads on iOS 14.0.
+- Do you work with a Mobile Measurement Partner (MMP)?
+If so, we recommend you check specific requirements you may have to run app ads on iOS 14.0.

 Final Thoughts about Automation

 Plan now, with lean testing through standard campaigns.
-This will build a stable of winning videos, images, and copy messaging, tied to a wide variety of geo bundles.
-Grouping countries by LTV and behavior remains best practice.
+This will also build a stable of winning videos, images, and copy messaging, tied to a wide variety of geo bundles.
+In addition, grouping countries by LTV and behavior remains best practice.
 Prepare for limited campaign count on iOS by giving preference to larger country sets.

 As always, the two rules of app marketing remain unchanged.
 Know your product and Know your users.
 Tailor a tandem AAA/standard campaign strategy.
 Base it on existing user data from live campaigns and chart the unknowns with extensive testing.
-The time for thoughtful AAA/human campaign integration is now.
+Thus, the time for thoughtful AAA/human campaign integration is now.